An Official Website of the Commonwealth of Kentucky

 Surveillance and Monitoring

-Surveillance and monitoring for the presence of E. multilocularis is critical to understanding the distribution and prevalence of this pathogen on the landscape and making informed management decisions to help mitigate the risk of infection in both animals and humans.
+Surveillance and monitoring for the presence of E. multilocularis is critical to both understanding the distribution and prevalence of this pathogen on the landscape, as well as making informed management decisions to help mitigate the risk of infection in animals and humans.

 Public Education

-Educating the public, including pet owners, hunters, and communities living in endemic areas, about the risks of E. multilocularis infection and the importance of preventive measures to promote awareness on the importance of deworming protocols and hygiene practices.
+Educating the public, including pet owners, hunters, and communities living in endemic areas, about the risks and preventive measures of E. multilocularis infection helps to slow the spread of the parasite through raising awareness on the importance of deworming protocols and hygiene practices.

 Seeking Carcass Submissions The Wildlife Health Program is collecting red and gray fox, coyote, and muskrat carcasses from Rowan County and its bordering counties to examine for the presence of E. multilocularis.
 If you would like to contribute a carcass to support these efforts, email wildlifehealth@ky.gov to coordinate a carcass pickup.